-With each pass the fury inside me gave way to absolute Light, a Light that warmed me to feeling.
+With each pass the fury inside me gave way to absolute and burning Light, a Light that warmed me to feeling.
 The furnace moved through me, melting the tension in my muscles and the fear that caused it.

 It was that word: faithful.

 Faithful.
 Faithful means steadfast, always returning, constant.
 In my life right then nothing seemed steadfast, nothing seemed it would return, and nothing seemed constant at all.

 Except for this wild God who had, indeed, called me into fellowship with Her son, Jesus Christ.

 Holy Spirit’s fire burned anew in me the remembrance of God’s calling—the call that wooed me to singing as a little girl, the call that welcomed my ragamuffin self as an awkward preteen, and the call that would turn me into a minister of the gospel, an agent of Her very Kingdom.

 Hot tears rolled down my face as I realize that no matter what--no matter who stayed or who went, no matter what changed or what didn’t, and no matter what I felt or couldn’t feel—God had and always would be the Steadfast, the Ever-Returning, and the Constant in my life.